-- Little slavinken (minced meat rolls with bacon wrapped around them — how can I say something bad about that?)
+- Little slavinken (minced meat rolls with bacon wrapped around them — how can I say anything bad about that?)

 Haven’t you been reading?
 There are meat, sauce, and wine everywhere!
-Besides gluttony, there’s also the upside of fucking around with the little sauces, meats, and pans.
-This way you can finally avoid having an actual conversation with your relatives about how you feel in life or why it’s a ‘good’ thing that Trump won the election.
+Besides gluttony, there’s also the upside of messing around with the little sauces, meats, and pans.
+This way, you can finally avoid having an actual conversation with your relatives about how the Zwarte Piet is just a tradition and people should leave it alone (😖).

 Your mother-in-law likes it because she doesn’t have to cook.
-Dutch people like it because they secretly know Dutch cuisine isn’t all that, as well.
+Dutch people like it because they secretly know there is (at least a little) more to Dutch cuisine than that.
 So hey!
 Everybody’s happy, right?

 So what’s the filthy part?

 And then there’s the smell.
-The unmistakable smell of a gourmet party taking place in a room is a mix of nostalgia and a ‘snackbar‘.
+The unmistakable smell of a gourmet party is a mix of nostalgia and a hint of ‘snackbar‘.
 Do not underestimate it!
-It will be there for days afterwards, all your clothes will need some serious cleaning and you better get the good shampoo out the day after.
+It will be there for days to come, all your clothes will need some serious cleaning and you better get the good shampoo out for the day after.

 Your final verdict?

-Haven’t you been reading?
-There’s meat, sauce and wine everywhere!
-It’s a total slam dunk for the Dutch in the gezellig & culinary department.
+It’s great!
+It’s a total slam dunk for the Dutch in the gezellig (cosy) & culinary department.
 So hug those in-laws if they’re into gourmetten!

 What do you think of this Dutch culinary classic?
-Let us know in the comments!
+Tell us in the comments below!

 Feature Image: Abuzer van Leeuwan/Supplied Editor’s Note: This article was originally published in December 2017 and was fully updated in December 2021 for your reading pleasure.